As an Amazon Associate, I earn from qualifying purchases.

 - Mash the garlic core with a fork and combine it with the remaining ingredients, mixing well and adding enough milk to achieve a spreadable consistency.

-- Spoon the pasta into a serving bowl and sprinkle with chopped cilantro.
+- Spoon cook pasta in rice cooker into a serving bowl and sprinkle with chopped cilantro.
 Serve with raw vegetables, toast, or roti.

 Many different kinds of battered vegetables or Pakoras are served in the Club.
 This kind of deep-fried dishes started their career on the Club menu as “Battered Vegetable”.